-To comprehend what is a DUI, we should examine the definition.
+To comprehend what a DUI is, we should examine the definition.
 DUI stands for “Driving Under the Influence”, which is a crime in the United States.
-This infers operating a vehicle while under the influence of alcohol or drugs.
+This implies operating a vehicle while under the influence of alcohol or drugs.
 In many states, you can be charged with a DUI if your blood alcohol content (BAC) is above a certain limit –– usually 0.08%.
 A DUI is an offense of lesser impairment compared to a DWI.

-To understand what is a DWI, again, we need to look at the definition of the offense.
+To understand what a DWI is, again, we need to look at the definition of the offense.
 DWI is “Driving While Intoxicated”.
 You will receive a DWI charge if you are driving or operating a vehicle while impaired by alcohol or drugs.
 DWI charges are usually more severe than DUI charges, but this can vary by state.

 Although the DUI vs DWI terms “drunk driver” and “drugged driver” may seem interchangeable, they actually refer to different offenses.
 While drunk driving rates have decreased in the United States in recent years, rates of drugged driving have continued to rise.